 The presence of Amnesty researches on the ground in Syria is also vital to holding perpetrators accountable for crimes against humanity.
 We are there to document serious violations and bring those who commit them to justice.

-Over the last five years, tens of thousands of civilians have been detained without trial, often forcibly disappeared.
+Over the last six years, tens of thousands of civilians have been detained without trial, often forcibly disappeared.
 Thousands have died in custody.
 We are there to shine a light on these cases.

 Amnesty’s Crisis Response Director Tirana Hassan said: “Syria can feel overwhelming because of the enormity of the conflict: the sheer number of displaced, the confusing number of parties to the conflict, the overwhelming rising toll of people who have lost their lives.